BykaWF/PageFlow/journal.md

 ### Date: [03.01.2024]

+### Objective:
-#### Objective: Implement robust security measures within the project, including user authentication and authorization.
+Ensure strong security for the project, especially regarding user login and access.

-#### Challenges Faced:
+### Challenges Faced:

-- **"Bad credentials" Error:**
+1. **"Bad credentials" Error:**
-  - Encountered persistent "Bad credentials" errors during user authentication.
-  - **Resolution:** Investigated the authentication flow, focusing on password encoding and comparison processes.
-Verified the password encoding algorithm consistency between user registration and authentication.
-Finally, corrected the encoding algorithm and ensured that stored passwords matched the format expected by the PasswordEncoder.
+    - **Problem:** Kept getting errors saying "Bad credentials" when users tried to log in.
+    - **Solution:** Checked how passwords were being checked.
+Found a mistake in how passwords were being stored and checked.
+Fixed the issue to ensure passwords were checked properly.

-- **Dependency Injection Issues:**
+2. **Dependency Injection Issues:**
-  - Faced problems with dependency injection within the SecurityConfig class.
-  - **Resolution:** Refactored the SecurityConfig class to utilize constructor injection for UserRepository and PasswordEncoder.
-Ensured proper initialization and injection of dependencies by annotating the constructor parameters, resolving issues related to null dependencies and misconfiguration.
+    - **Problem:** Had trouble making parts of the project talk to each other.
+    - **Solution:** Changed how some parts of the project were set up so they could share information more easily.
+This fixed the communication problem.

-- **Integration of UserDetailsService with UserService:**
+3. **Integration of UserDetailsService with UserService:**
-  - **Challenge:** Integrating the UserDetailsService with the UserService while maintaining a connection to the UserRepository.
-  - **Resolution:** Altered the UserService to implement UserDetailsService, allowing it to fetch user details from the UserRepository.
-Ensured the correct wiring of dependencies by using constructor injection, facilitating a seamless interaction between the services and repository.
+    - **Challenge:** Needed to connect different parts of the project to handle user information correctly.
+    - **Solution:** Changed a part of the project to work better with another part.
+Made sure they understood each other properly, which helped manage user details more smoothly.

-- **Authentication Failure Investigation:**
+4. **Authentication Failure Investigation:**
-  - **Issue:** Investigated cases of failed authentication despite correct credentials.
-  - **Resolution:** Employed thorough logging and debugging techniques to trace the authentication process.
-Logged key authentication-related values, such as entered passwords, encoded passwords, and stored hashed passwords, to pinpoint discrepancies.
-Adjusted password encoding and comparison logic to ensure consistency.
+    - **Issue:** Some users couldn't log in even with the right password.
+    - **Solution:** Checked step by step how users were trying to log in.
+Found where things were going wrong.
+Made changes to how passwords were being handled to make sure everything matched up properly.